-Becoming a mum is such a wonderful experience and running is not at the forefront of your mind.
-The most important thing is to enjoy that lovely newborn time and to try to get used to those sleepless nights!
+Becoming a mum is such a wonderful experience and running was not at the forefront of my mind.
+The most important thing is to enjoy that lovely newborn time, and to try to get used to those sleepless nights!
 Eventually there will be a moment when your mind turns to running and you might find yourself wondering how to get back.
-Here are some of my top tips based on my experiences and the approach I adopted
+Here are some of my tips based on my experiences and the approach I adopted

 Getting Back To Running

 Not all births are the same and this going to impact on your return.
-In 2009 I had an emergency c-section and a very poorly baby and so running was very far from my thoughts.
+In 2009 I had an emergency caesarean and a very poorly baby and so running was very far from my thoughts.
 I was only thinking about my lovely little baby boy and spending every second devoted to him.
-Fortunately after a blood transfusion he made a quick recovery but due to only weighing 5lbs 9oz I had to feed him every 90 minutes to try to get his weight up.
-This soon became 2 hours and then 3 hours but it was exhausting.
+Fortunately after a blood transfusion he recovered but due to only weighing in at 5lbs 9oz I had to feed him every 90 minutes to try to get his weight up.
+Thankfully after a few weeks this became 2 hours and then 3 hours but it was exhausting.
 I breast fed but then had my own complication as I was hospitalised with mastitis.
 I felt very poorly for a few days but I was determined to continue breast feeding.
 It was extremely painful but I really focused my mind and eventually got through it.
 I was then really pleased to be able to continue breast feeding my son beyond six months.

-All of this of course delayed my return to running but I didn’t even think about running for a couple of months.
+All of this of course delayed my return to running for a couple of months but I didn’t stress about it at all.
 When I started back I did so very cautiously and really took my time.
 However after a month or so my son was admitted to hospital with bronchiolitis.
-He was very ill and I stopped running for a couple more weeks.
-I eventually started up again but it was now around four months after the birth.
+He was very ill and I stopped running for a few more weeks.
+Thankfully he pulled through and bounced back.
+I eventually started up again but it was now around five months after the birth.

-You can see how personal circumstances and complications can greatly impact on any return to running.
-My only thoughts were for my son.
-With my second child, due to risk factors, I also had a c-section but there were no complications and after my recovery from the c-section I was back running gently.
+You can see how personal circumstances and complications can greatly impact on any return to running you may have planned.
+My only thoughts were for my son and running would have to wait.
+With my second child, due to risk factors, I also had a caesarean but thankfully this time there were no complications and after my recovery from the caesarean I was soon back running gently.
 Both births were so different and my return to running was therefore very different.
 You can’t plan any of this, you just have to go with the flow and do the best you can.
 Just make sure you follow the golden rule of putting your baby first.